rbxbx/dirty/README.md

 dirty
 =====

-Easily run dirty (changed, untracked, added) cucumber features in the current directory when using Git.
+Easily run dirty (changed, untracked, added) specs and/or features in the current directory when using Git.

 Usage:

     $ gem install dirty
+    $ dirty            # specs and features
+    $ dirty spec       # just specs
-    $ dirty
+    $ dirty feature    # just features

 Credits: